ai-armageddon/Tg-Group-Bot-Poster/README.md

 1. Add users to the authorized users list for a bot
 2. Have them send messages to your bot on Telegram
 3. The messages will be automatically forwarded to the configured group/topic
+4. Any Twitter/X links in the messages will be automatically converted to fxtwitter.com for better previews